Skip to Content

 • Average weight: 1.5-3.5 pounds (0.7-1.6 kg)

 The Red-tailed Hawk, a bird of prey native to the Nearctic region, resides in a wide range of habitats and altitudes but typically prefer open areas with scattered elevated perches.
-They come in 14 sub-species that vary from light auburn to deep brown which include dark, light, and rufous morphs.
-Although both sexes appear alike, females are 25% larger than males.

 These hawks mostly hunt by perching on high points and then swooping down to capture prey in their talons.
 Interestingly, the shrill cry used as a default sound effect for hawks and eagles in movies is often that of a red-tailed hawk, regardless of the species shown on screen.

-Gulls, Terns and Skimmers – Family Laridae
+Gulls, Terns, and Skimmers – Family Laridae

 Herring Gull